biocorecrg/ExOrthist/README.md

 HsaEX0000091	ENSG00000137871	chr15:56917065-56917212	chr15:56917540-56918571	chr15:56890014-56890167
 ```

 **NB**: The ExonIDs reported in this example are the vastID of exons quantified by [vast-tools](https://github.com/vastgroup/vast-tools).
-However, the ExonID column accept any kind of identifier.
-In case an "official" identifier is missing, simply assign a numerical ID (e.g. 1,2,3 etc).
+However, the ExonID column accepts any kind of identifier.
+In case an "official" identifier is missing, simply assign a numerical ID (e.g. 1,2,3, etc.).
 **NB1**: ExOrthist differentiates between C1 (upstream) and C2 (downstream) based on the strand, exactly as defined in transcription.
 In contrast, programs like rMATS ignore strand information and always report neighboring exons following the (+) strand definition of upstream (C1) and downstream (C2).
 For the extraexon table, make sure that the exon coordinates satisfy these statements: